9 SEO copywriting tips to help you make better content, and rank higher. Don’t miss out on these important SEO tips in your SEO content writing!

 As you can see, they don’t just use “plumbing services” in their content.
 They also use keywords that are related to the target keyword as per the underline above.

 It is easy to find related keywords.
 Go to Keyword Intelligence, and type in your target keywords.
-It will return with hundreds of related keywords that are ready to be used.
+It will return hundreds of related keywords that are ready to be used.

 If you find it is difficult to decide which related keywords to be used, use the ‘Keyword Value’ as your guidance.
 It tells you which keywords have a higher value by comparing the search volume and competition level.